Chanoian/cloud-native-bootcamp-iks-full/lab-cos.md

 ## Prerequisites

-You have access to an instance of IBM Cloud Object Storage and IBM SQL Query.
+You have access to a shared instance of IBM Cloud Object Storage.

-Leverage the Covid-19 distribution data set (in CSV format) provided in the **/covid-data-set** folder of this GitHub repository (its from https://www.ecdc.europa.eu/en) with some minor changes on the column names for convenience.
+Leverage the Covid-19 distribution data set (in CSV format) provided in the **/covid-data-set** folder of this GitHub repository (its taken from https://www.ecdc.europa.eu/en with some minor changes on the column names for convenience).

 ## Challenges to be solved

 ### Create two custom buckets in the shared Cloud Object Storage instance

 Create two Buckets called **dev-yourinitials-bucket** and **dev-yourinitials-results-bucket** in the existing IBM Cloud Object Storage instance.
-Discover the available options, but change only bucket name, keep the regional setting closest to you and also keep the Smart Tier default storage class.
+Discover the available configuration options, but change only bucket name, keep the regional setting closest to you (e.g. eu-de) and also stick with the Smart Tier default storage class.

 ![image](images/lab-cos-01.png)
 ![image](images/lab-cos-02.png)

-Select the newly created bucket and upload the data set simple per drag'n'drop into your bucket
+Select the newly created bucket and upload the Covid-19 data set simple per drag'n'drop into your bucket

 ![image](images/lab-cos-03.png)